-The masonry wall appears in similar condition to 2016 and 2010-2014, although further blocks have been lost from the toe at the northern end, leading to increased risk of outflanking causing the wall to start unravelling.
+The masonry wall appears in similar condition to previous surveys.
+No further blocks were noted to have been lost from the toe at the northern end since 2018, however there remains a risk of outflanking causing the wall to start unravelling.
 As noted in previous reports, the concrete apron to the rear of the wall (south part only) has sections of concrete missing due to wave overtopping.
+Cracking and spalling to the rear face of the concrete recurve wall appeared similar to the 2018 inspection.
 Rubble protecting the rear embankment has further degraded and provides little protection against wave overtopping.
 There has been further erosion to the rear flood embankment, with the seaward slope of the embankment eroded back to the crest in places.